No matter your age, good nutrition is essential for good health.

 Senior Center Meals (also known as Congregate Meals) provide a hot noon meal and time to gather with friends for social activities, conversation, and fun.
 Senior Center meals are available for any senior (ages 60+) and their spouse.
 A suggested contribution is posted at each senior center to help cover a portion or full cost of the meal.
 Guests under age 60 may also enjoy a meal with a senior at the full price.
 A punch card for meals at Senior Centers is available for purchase (and makes a great gift).
 Punch cards may be used at any Senior Center that is part of the SeniorAge Senior Center meals program.

-Home-Delivered Meals (also known as Meals on Wheels) are hot noon meals delivered on the days when the local senior center is open.
-They are available to individuals (ages 60+) who meet the eligibility requirements (and their caregivers) and reside where these meals are offered.
+Home-Delivered Meals are available to individuals (ages 60+) who meet the eligibility requirements (and their caregivers) and reside where these meals are offered.
 Those receiving meals will be sent a monthly statement with a suggested contribution amount to offset the cost of the meals.
 Contact your local senior center for eligibility requirements.

 Volunteer drivers deliver these meals, offering a short conversation and informal wellness check for individuals receiving the meals.
 This short visit is often the highlight of an isolated and lonely senior's day, as well as fosters independent living, a sense of security, and helps to prevent premature or unnecessary admittance into a care facility.